-In this sense, at the beginning of 2017 two other sparsely populated regions of Southern Europe joined the network: Lika-Senj county (Croatia) and Evrytania region (Greece).
-Also, at the end of 2017, all the Local Action Groups (LAGs) of Cuenca, Soria and Teruel have joined the network.
+In this sense, at the beginning of 2017 two other sparsely populated regions of Southern Europe collaborate with the network: Lika-Senj county (Croatia) and Evrytania region (Greece).

-During the year 2019, the SSPA Network has become part of the Intergroup of the European Parliament on sparsely populated, mountainous and remote rural areas, RUMRA & Smart Villages.
+During the past years, the SSPA Network became part of the Intergroup of the European Parliament on sparsely populated, mountainous and remote rural areas, RUMRA & Smart Villages.

-The SSPA Network has held more than 95 meetings with political and technical representatives of both the Community Institutions and the different levels of the national administration, from the State Government to the different autonomous governments and provincial councils.
-The objective of these meetings has been to show those responsible for designing future territorial development policies, not only the worrying socioeconomic situation that our territories suffer, but also, to highlight the strengths they have and the need to promote new capable policies to take advantage of that development potential that our rural environment treasures.
+The SSPA Network held many meetings with political and technical representatives of both the Community Institutions and the different levels of the national administration, from the State Government to the different autonomous governments and provincial councils.
+The objective of these meetings is to show those responsible our vision of how designing future territorial development policies, explaining not only the worrying socioeconomic situation that our territories suffer, but also, highlighting the strengths these territories have.
+To resume, we promote new capable policies to take advantage of that development potential that our rural environment treasures.
 Among the most prominent meetings, one especially important was the one held with the Vice President of the European Parliament and MEPs due to depopulation to discuss the issue of amendments to the European Financial Framework 2021-2027.

 Model to follow

-The Southern Sparsely Populated Areas network (SSPA) focuses on the work that has been developed in the northern regions of Sweden and Finland (NSPA) and, especially, in the Highlands and Islands of Scotland (Highlands and Islands).
+The Southern Sparsely Populated Areas network (SSPA) focuses on the work that has been developed in the northern states of Norway, Sweden and Finland (NSPA) and, especially, the region of the Highlands and Islands of Scotland (Highlands and Islands).
 In this second case, their approach and proper practices have managed to reverse a long process of depopulation and economic abandonment, increasing the population, rejuvenating it and becoming one of the most innovative and dynamic regions of the European Union.

 The possibility of a study visit to the Highlands and Islands of Scotland was considered within the framework of the TAIEX-REGIO Peer 2 Peer instrument to know first-hand the most innovative and successful measures, but also the errors committed.
 Finally, the study visit took place between May 2 and 4, 2017.
 The group of people who composed it was formed by three representatives from each of the five sparsely populated territories.
 As far as possible, we wanted to include members of the respective regional administrations or their territorial development agencies, business associations and local development agents.